 - Change your milk to plant-based milk.
-Kinds of milk that have fewer calories and less fat than cows milk include soy, almond, oat, coconut, or rice milk.
+Kinds of milk with fewer calories and less fat than cow’s milk include soy, almond, oat, coconut, or rice milk.

 - Snack on soup.
-Vegetable soups can be made, frozen, heated, and transported very quickly whilst being extremely nutritious and filling.
-Try thinking of soup as more than just a meal but more like a low calorie, instant hydrating pick me up.
+Vegetable soups can be made, frozen, heated, and transported quickly whilst being extremely nutritious and filling.
+Try thinking of soup as more than just a meal but more like a low-calorie, instant hydrating pick me up.

 Don’t get hung up on the labels or change your diet because of pressure from other people.

 The only person in charge of your body is you.